ibm-messaging/event-streams-samples/kafka-mirrormaker/IKS/README.md

 - Credentials for an IBM Event Streams instance that has the following permissions:
     - to read/write to the topics

 Mirror Maker does not automatically create topics in the destination cluster.
-These topics must be created prior to starting Mirror Maker.
+You must create these topics before starting Mirror Maker.

 ### Configure Mirror Maker